 Eligible loans include Direct Stafford Loans (subsidized and unsubsidized), Direct PLUS Loans (for parents and graduate or professional students), and Direct Consolidation Loans.
 Your required 120 payments must be made under the Income-Based Repayment Plan, Income-Contingent Repayment Plan, Pay As You Earn Repayment Plan, or the Standard Repayment Plan.

-If you think you may be eligible, you may apply using the Public Service Loan Forgiveness application.
-Find out more about Public Service Loan Forgiveness.
+If you think you may be eligible, learn how to apply, or find out more about Public Service Loan Forgiveness.

 In the event that a borrower or a student who is the dependent on a PLUS loan passes, the loan can be discharged without any further payments made on the loans.
 This can be done based on the receipt of an original or certified copy or photocopy of the borrower/student’s death certificate.
 If these are unavailable, alternative documentation may be used on a case-by-case basis.